OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/Review-presentation.md

     - Welcome and tour de table
     - General introduction by the coordinator
-    - Presentations of deliverables by workpackage
+    - Presentations of deliverables by workpackage:

+       - WP leader presenting + if necessary deliverable leaders
+       - Duration per WP: depending of the amount of contetn to present

     - Presentation on dissemination, management, and use of resources
     - Discussion among the reviewers
     - Brief assessment by the reviewers

 ---

-## Advice for deliverable presentations
+## Advice for WP & Deliv. presentations

 Presentations during the review should contain:

+- In a slide presentation

+    - State of the art at beginning of project for the Work Package
     - Short and striking story about the relevance and goal of the deliverable
-- State of the art at beginning of project
+    - Give involved partners, estimate resources used (i.e. number of PMs if possible) and how much ODK helped to this result

+- In the most appropriate format

     - What was achieved, by ODK / by the community
-- Partners are involved, estimate of resources used (i.e. number of PMs if possible) and how much ODK helped to this result
     - Brief description of current activities, future outcomes and plans

-- Any reference to the Proposal is welcome
+- Any reference to the Proposal is welcome (graphs, WP or deliverable descriptions etc.)

 ---